Securing liquidity and managing working capital in response to COVID-19

 Many management teams struggle to sustain good control over short-term cash flows and the working capital that drives them, however the COVID-19 crisis is unique in its combination of challenges making mitigation even more complex.

-EY professionals provide deep knowledge combined with practical support to help clients manage their liquidity challenges including:
+EY professionals provide deep knowledge combined with practical support to help clients manage their liquidity challenges during coronavirus, including:

 - Bringing cash under central control and visibility